nameisalfio/q-learning-maze-robot/README.md

 2.  **Open the Notebook**:
     - Navigate to and open `plot_training_reward.ipynb`.
 3.  **Run the Cells**:
-    - The notebook will automatically find all `.log` files, parse the rewards, and generate an interactive plot showing:
+    - The notebook will automatically find all `.log` files in the `logs` directory, parse the rewards, and generate an interactive plot showing:
       - Reward per episode.
       - A moving average to visualize the learning trend.